cyrus-and/chrome-remote-interface/README.md

 Chrome Debugging Protocol versions
 ----------------------------------

+By default `chrome-remote-interface` *asks* the remote instance to provide its own protocol.

-`chrome-remote-interface` uses the [local version] of the protocol descriptor by default.
+This behavior can be changed by setting the `local` option to `true` upon [connection](#cdpoptions-callback), in which case the [local version] of the protocol descriptor is used.
 This file is manually updated from time to time using `scripts/update-protocol.sh` and pushed to this repository.

-This behavior can be changed by setting the `remote` option to `true` upon [connection](#cdpoptions-callback), in which case the remote instance is *asked* to provide its own protocol descriptor.

-Chrome < 60.0.3097.0 is not able to do that, so in that case the protocol descriptor is fetched from the source repository.

-To override the above behavior there are basically three options:
+To further override the above behavior there are basically two options:

 - pass a custom protocol descriptor upon [connection](#cdpoptions-callback) (`protocol` option);